APPLICANT RESOURCES

 Budgets

 All of our grant applications, budgets, and other attachments will be submitted through our online application system, GivingData.
-We used to accept grant applications through Meyer’s GrantIS application portal, but we are currently switching to GivingData.
+We used to accept grant applications through Meyer’s GrantIS application portal, but we have switched to GivingData.
 Read more about our transition from GrantIS to GivingData.

 Once GivingData becomes available and organizations have created an organizational profile in GivingData, and have accessed GivingData to begin a particular application, they will provide budget information to Meyer either directly into the application (fill-in boxes) or via submission of attachments.